The 18 Best Instructional Design Certificate Programs and Courses

 The Best Bachelor’s and Master’s Degrees in Instructional Design

-The longest, most expensive, and demanding types of programs are a bachelor’s degree and a master’s degree.
-However, they are usually the ones that give the highest return on your investments and provide you with advanced degrees needed in the field.
+Bachelor’s degrees and master’s degrees typically provide the highest return on your investment and provide you with advanced competencies needed in the field.

 9. Bachelor of Arts in Instructional Design (University of Arizona / Ashford)